tallowandsons/craft-critter/README.md

 composer require mijewe/craft-critter
 ```

-### 2. Choose Your Generator
+### 2. Configure Your Generator

-Over in **Critter → Settings → General → Generator**, select your preferred critical CSS generation method:
+Critter comes pre-configured with the **criticalcss.com** cloud-based generator.
+To get started, you'll need to configure your API key:

-**🌐 Cloud-Based (criticalcss.com)**
+1. Sign up for an account at [criticalcss.com](https://criticalcss.com)
-- Professional API service
+2. Get your API key from your account dashboard
-- No server dependencies
+3. In Craft, go to **Critter → Settings → General → Generator**
-- Pay-per-use pricing
+4. Enter your API key in the generator settings

-ℹ️ You can also implement your own custom generator if you have specific requirements.
+ℹ️ You can also switch to a different generator or implement your own custom generator if you have specific requirements.

 ## 🦔 Why Choose Critter?

 ### Minimal-Configuration Critical CSS
-Automatically generate critical CSS using the [criticalcss.com](https://criticalcss.com) API - no template changes or complicated configuration required.
+Critter comes ready to use with the [criticalcss.com](https://criticalcss.com) API pre-configured.
+Simply add your API key and you're ready to generate critical CSS - no template changes or complicated configuration required.

 ### Flexible Generation Modes
 Generate a unique critical CSS file for each individual Entry (Entry Mode) or a shared critical CSS file for all entries in a Section (Section Mode).